mvmorin/queller-bot/general-rules.md

+# Queller Statments
+- Any word written between asterisks, e.g. *threat*, refers to the glossary.
+- The term Nazgûl excludes the Witch King.
+- For statements which require a specific die to evaluate, the die you should consider to evaluate the statement will be given.
+	- For example, the statment "Using a Character Die: An army can attack a Free People's army." is true if there is a Shadow army adjacent to a Free People's army and it contains a Nazgûl or Minion while "Using an Army Die: An army can attack a Free People's army." is true even if the army does not have a Nazgûl or Minion in it.

-# Actions
+# Queller Actions
-1. Game rules override Queller’s actions e.g. it won’t carry out an action it doesn’t have a die for.
+- Game rules override Queller’s actions e.g. it won’t carry out an action it doesn’t have a die for.
-2. Never carry out an action that would cause Queller to lose or miss an immediate win.
+- Never carry out an action that would cause Queller to lose or miss an immediate win.
-3. Where Queller has multiple equally valid options use a die to select one at random.
+- Where Queller has multiple equally valid options use a die to select one at random.

-# Armies
+# Moves
-4. Never move in a way that would create a threat unless the move decreases the distance to it.
-   Split an army to avoid this if the split force still contains enough army value to meet the action’s requirements.
+- Never move in a way that would create a *threat* unless the move decreases the distance to it.
+When evaluating a move statement, consider splitting an army to avoid this as long as the split force still contains enough army value to make the statment true.

-6. When moving from a region containing the Fellowship and the Fellowships progress places them outside Mordor, leave a Nazgûl and regular behind if eyes are in the hunt pool and the move criteria are still met.
+- When moving from a region containing the Fellowship and the Fellowships progress do not reach Mordor, leave a Nazgûl and regular behind if eyes are in the hunt pool and the move criteria are still met.
 Ignore this rule when attacking.

-9. Consider both moves when evaluating true/false and priorities for an army die.
+- Consider both moves when evaluating true/false and priorities for an army die.
 If two moves combined can meet a condition, then the condition is true.

 # Cards
-15. If a card is blocking Queller from carrying out an action it will carry out the requirements to remove it from play if possible.
-It will do this only if it tries to carry out the blocked action.
+- If Queller tries to perfom an action but is blocked by a card in play, Queller will carry out the requirements to remove it from play if possible.
-16. Use cards “in play” at the first opportunity.
+- Use cards “in play” at the first opportunity.

 # Characters
-20. In this bot, the term Nazgûl excludes the Witch King.
-21. Do not use a character’s ability if it would have no effect.
+- Do not use a character’s ability if it would have no effect.

-# Dice
-22. If required to discard dice, do so at random from those not matching the preferred type.

 # Muster
-26. Where Isengard is the source of the primary and Saruman is in play, use Voice of Saruman.
+- Where Isengard is the source of the primary and Saruman is in play, use Voice of Saruman.
   If Orthanc is under threat use upgrade, otherwise if 3 regulars available use muster.
   If there aren’t enough figures for either ability use, then muster as normal